Christmas: Good news for all people

 3. In what ways can reflecting on the Messiah's sufferings, shepherd-love, and Lordship enhance our celebration of His birth?

-4. How might a personal relationship with Jesus Christ as our source of spiritual strength, guidance, and counsel differ from relying on a third party, such as Jesus' mother or someone on whom people have bestowed the title of "saint"?
+4. How might a personal relationship with Jesus Christ as our source of spiritual strength and guidance differ from relying on a third party, such as Jesus' mother or someone on whom a church has officially bestowed the title of "saint"?

 I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
 It originally appeared in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.